Metro selects new director for troubled operations control center

 Metro has made several leadership changes in response to the audit.
 In June, then-ROCC director Deltrin Harris was reassigned to overseeing the Silver, Orange and Blue lines and replaced temporarily by Hall-King while the transit agency began a nationwide search for a new director.
 Last month, the transit agency temporarily reassigned Lisa Woodruff, Metro’s senior vice president for rail services, to become a technical adviser while Metro investigates a safety commission finding that she attempted to manipulate what ROCC employees told auditors.

-Chief Operating Officer Joe Leader no longer oversees the ROCC, which now falls under the purview of Wiedefeld and Andy Off, who had been in charge of Metro’s construction projects.
+Chief Operating Officer Joe Leader no longer oversees the ROCC, which now falls under the purview of Wiedefeld and Off, who had been in charge of Metro’s construction projects.

-On Thursday, Off, now vice president for rail operations and strategic transformation, announced new senior management appointments to “strengthen our safety culture and improve collaborative leadership,” according to an internal memo obtained by The Washington Post.
+On Thursday, Off, now vice president of the ROCC, announced new senior management appointments to “strengthen our safety culture and improve collaborative leadership,” according to a separate internal memo obtained by The Post.
 Candice Thomas, a performance maintenance officer, was named acting ROCC assistant director.
 Danielle Tillman, a onetime ROCC controller, was promoted from assistant superintendent to superintendent.

 Even with the hiring of Donaldson, Off said the ROCC will continue to report directly to Wiedefeld until at least 2022, underscoring the priority Metro has now made in changing ROCC culture.

-Note: An earlier version of this story incorrectly attributed some statements to Metro General Manager Paul J. Wiedefeld.
-The statements were made by Metro Vice President Andrew Off.